 The Networks of Embedded Systems Area (a.k.a.
 Real-Time Networks) was born in year 2008 to study real-time communication techniques applied to Wireless Sensor Networks.

 It derives from a joint research initiative carried on by the "Institute of Communication, Information and Perception Technologies (TeCIP)" at the Scuola Superiore Sant'Anna and the "National Laboratory of Photonic Networks (LNRF)" at the National Inter-university Consortium for Telecommunications (CNIT).

-Today the research team is composed by 2 assistant professors, 7 PhD students, and 1 research associate affiliated to the Retis and IRCPhonet laboratories.
+Today the research team is composed by 1 head of research, 1 assistant professor, 7 PhD students, and 1 research associate affiliated to the Retis and IRCPhonet laboratories.
 The labs are located in Pisa (I).

 From the very beginning the research team targeted the ambitious objective of following the whole engineering process transforming a simple idea to a validated experimental realization.